Alai Darwaza – The attraction of the earliest Turkey art

 The Alai Darwaza also includes a dome, the dome has been constructed entirely on scientific principles.
 On the basis of complex geometric calculations, the dome is made very sophisticated.

-This dome is made on the octagonal basis.
+This dome is made on an octagonal basis.
 Plaster material has been used on the outer part of the dome so that it can be preserved and can be uniformed.

 Suggested Read: India Gate Delhi